Care Of Your Corset

+Begin by loosening the lacing at the back to its fullest extent.
 You will need to do this every time you put the corset on and also before unclasping your busk to take it off.
 The corset should be slack around you as you do up your fastening, and you should never have to breathe in to close it.
 This will protect your fastenings, eyelets and bones from strain.

 Even though you’re eager to see the extent of your new waist reduction you must take care to season your corset with gentle “breaking in”.
 This allows you to accustom yourself to the feel of it, and lets the steels and fabric mould to your body without risk of damage.
-This makes the corset more comfortable for you and helps you slowly achieve your desired reduction.
+It also makes the corset more comfortable for you and helps you slowly achieve your desired reduction.
 Full information can be found in this article.

-Tightening the corset is a gradual and gentle process, give it time.
-Adjust your corset smoothly from the top down into the loops at the waist, and the bottom up to the loops at the waist.
+Smoothly adjust your corset lacing from the top down into the loops at the waist, and the bottom up to the loops at the waist.
 At no point should you tug or yank on the lacing.
 You should end up with a straight, even gap from top to bottom.
 This video may help you!